 Eligibility for Housing

-In order to be eligible for student housing, students must be enrolled in a degree program at Teachers College and registered for 1 credit during the fall and spring semesters.
+In order to be eligible to live in student housing, students must be enrolled in a degree program at Teachers College and registered for 1 credit during the fall and spring semesters.
 To maintain eligibility to renew the housing contract past mid-May, residents must be enrolled and registered for a minimum of 9 credits or equivalent each semester (fall and spring).
 Two-thirds of each semester’s credits (6 points per term) must be earned course credits (i.e. not Certificates of Equivalency).
 Semester courses that are defined by the Registrar as full-time, qualify a resident for full-time status.

 Full-time employees of Teachers College are not eligible for on-campus housing.
 Residents who become Teachers College full-time employees are not eligible for Teachers College housing, and will be required to vacate Teachers College housing at end of the current contract period.

 When to Apply for Housing

 Housing offers are based on availability of units, geographic priority, and date of receipt of application.
 Applicants outside a 30-mile radius of the Teachers College campus have the highest priority for housing.
 To complete an application you should visit our website at www.tc.edu/housing and complete our online housing application.

 An application for housing can be submitted as soon as a Teachers College applicant is admitted.
 It is recommended to apply as early as possible.
 Housing applications will only be considered active once the admissions deposit has been paid.
 Unfortunately, given the limited number of spaces available, we may be unable to accommodate all requests for housing.